kili-technology/kili-blogger-program/.github/ISSUE_TEMPLATE/request-new-content.md

 ### My Request
 <!--Please explain clearly what article would you like to see.-->

-### Community vote
+### Interactions
 👍 Upvote if you like this topic
-🚀 If you can make the article/video!
+Comment if you can write this content

 Thank you.